InCoder: A Generative Model for Code Infilling and Synthesis: Infilling and Synthesis via Causal Masking

 \subsection{Training}

 At training time, the causal masking procedure samples a number of \emph{spans} of contiguous tokens in each document to mask (\autoref{figure:masking-examples}, top left).
 We sample the number of spans from a Poisson distribution with a mean of one, truncated to the support $[1, 256]$, so that there are typically a small number of spans (with a single span around 50\% of the time), but the distribution has a long tail (up to 256 spans).
-The length of each span is sampled uniformly from the length of the document and the set of sampled spans is rejected and resampled if any spans overlap.
+Each span's endpoints are sampled uniformly from the length of the document and the set of sampled spans is rejected and resampled if any spans overlap.

 Once spans are sampled, each span $k$ is replaced with a special \emph{mask sentinel token}, \texttt{<Mask:k>}.
 The sequence of tokens in the span is then moved to the end of the document (\autoref{figure:masking-examples}, top right), with the mask sentinel token prepended and a special \emph{end-of-mask} token \eoss{} token appended.
 In other words, when a mask token appears for the first time in the left-to-right ordering, it marks the location the span was removed from; when it appears for the second time, it marks the start of the moved span text.
 More formally, assume we have a document $\texttt{D}$ with $N$ tokens, and we have sampled one span $\texttt{Span} = \texttt{D}_{i:j}$.
 Let \texttt{Left} be the left context $\texttt{D}_{0:i}$ and \texttt{Right} be the right context $\texttt{D}_{j:N}$.
 Then, we maximize the log probability of the masked document: